 We’re committed to promoting heathy communities by reducing waste, reusing resources, and removing toxic chemicals from goods and resources Minnesotans bring into their homes.

 We work together with our neighbors, business leaders, and decision makers to promote waste reduction, recycling best practices, and good stewardship of the resources we have.
-Conservation Minnesota helped pass policies that make it easier to recycle hazardous materials and electronics, improve funding for recycling and composting, and help ban toxic chemicals like TCE, BPA, and PFAS.
+For nearly two decades, Conservation Minnesota has passed policies that make it easier to recycle hazardous materials and electronics, improve funding for recycling and composting, and help ban toxic chemicals like TCE, BPA, and PFAS.

 More than 80,000 chemicals are used in commerce, but the EPA has required safety testing on only 200.

-Today, consumers aren’t considering only the environmental impacts of products but also the impacts to human health.
+Today, consumers aren’t considering only the environmental impacts of products but also the effects to human health.
 While it can be difficult to determine what chemicals and products are safe, we educate citizens and policymakers on the need for laws regulating the use of chemicals and products that could cause harm to our health and environment.